Watch the recordings here

 Takeru Sakai (Kyushu University) shared his experience of regional campus development.

-Connie Nshemereirwe (Past GYA Co-Chair, independent science and policy facilitator) shared information on current situations in Africa.
+Connie Nshemereirwe (Past GYA Co-Chair, independent science and policy facilitator, Uganda) shared information on current situations in Africa.

-In the panel discussion portion, Michael Saliba (GYA Co-Chair, University of Stuttgart) also provided his viewpoint.
+In the panel discussion portion, Michael Saliba (GYA Co-Chair, University of Stuttgart, Germany) also provided his viewpoint.

-The then discussed questions raised by the audience, such as issues of university ranking, the concept of “open for all” university, the role of universities in the MOOK era, the difference in the situation between developed and developing countries, and so on.
+Questions raised by the audience were then discussed, such as issues of university ranking, the concept of “open for all” university, the role of universities in the MOOC era, the difference in the situation between developed and developing countries, and so on.